-I am a big fan of saving money on baggage fees, but I am not a big fan of dragging all our gear through the airport and keeping track of everything a security.
+I am a big fan of saving money on baggage fees, but I am not a big fan of dragging all our gear through the airport and keeping track of everything at security.
 What’s a parent to do?

 I try to pack light to reduce the total amount of luggage.
 If it all fits in the carry-ons great!
 That’s not always possible though and airlines charge $50 or more per bag.

 I avoid baggage fees with airline-branded credit cards.
-A card with $100 annual fee more than covers all the luggage I need to check.
+A card with

-I still try to check only a bag or 2 and a car seat bag.
-I pack the family and winter gear in a large roller bag.
+pack the family and winter gear in a large roller bag.
 The car seat goes in a separate bag and I throw extra diapers and light items in there.

 We travel with these safety rated inflatable boosters for the preschooler.
 These can be used on the airplane for the kids to see out the window or deflated into a carry one bag.